Gunahon Ka Devta (novel): Overview

 The writer also suggests that in such a restrictive society, young adults are bound to develop romantic feelings for anyone from the opposite sex whom they get a chance to interact with on a regular basis because they have limited options.
 While they have been exposed to the modern concept of a loving relationship between two adults, society still considers marriage a sort of bond of compromise rather than a fulfilling relationship.

 Adaptations

-In 1969, a movie named ‘Ek tha Chander Ek thi Sudha’ was partially shot.
-The movie starred Amitabh Bachchan and Jaya Bhaduri.
+In 1969, a film named ‘Ek tha Chander Ek thi Sudha’ was partially shot.
+The film starred Amitabh Bachchan and Jaya Bhaduri.
 It was an adaptation of this novel.
-However the movie got shelved.
+However the film got shelved.